 Poverty.
-The Massachusetts poverty rate remains well below the national average.
-Since 1980, the percentage of the Massachusetts poverty universe (persons) below the poverty line has varied between 7.7 percent and 12.2 percent.
+The Massachusetts poverty rate remains slightly below the national average.
+Since 1980, the percentage of the Massachusetts poverty universe below the poverty line has varied between 7.7 percent and 12.2 percent.
 During the same time, the national poverty rate varied between 11.3 percent and 15.1 percent.
-The estimated poverty rate in Massachusetts decreased from 12.0 percent in 2006 to 11.2 percent in 2007, while the poverty rate in the United States increased from 12.3 percent in 2006 to 12.5 percent in 2007.
+In 2006, the estimated poverty rate in Massachusetts increased to 12.0 percent (a statistically significant increase) while the poverty rate in the United States dropped to 12.3 percent.
 These official poverty estimates are based on a sample of households and are not adjusted for regional differences in the cost of living.
-The following chart illustrates the lower poverty rates in Massachusetts (1985 - 2007) compared with the national average during similar periods.
+The following chart illustrates the lower poverty rates in Massachusetts (1985 - 2006) compared with the national average during similar periods.
 Poverty estimates for states are not as reliable as national estimates.
-Not everyone has a poverty status determined: the poverty universe excludes foster children, college students in dormitories, military personnel in barracks, nursing home residents, and other groups of people in institutionalized settings.
+One should use caution when comparing poverty rate estimates across states, or poverty rates for the same state across years, because their variability is high.
+In particular, the estimated rates for Massachusetts are based on a sample of fewer than two thousand households,.
+Not everyone has a poverty status determined; the poverty universe excludes foster children, college students in dormitories, military personnel in barracks, nursing home residents, and other groups of people in institutionalized settings.

 Transfer Payments.
 Transfer payment income is payment to individuals from all levels of government and from businesses, for which no current services are performed, including payments to nonprofit institutions serving individuals.
-These payments accounted for 13.9 percent of total personal income in Massachusetts in 2007.
+These payments accounted for 13.8 percent of total personal income in Massachusetts in 2006.
 The chart below does not include transfer payments from business or payments to non-profit organizations.
-Total transfer payments to individuals in Massachusetts from governments & businesses totaled 42.6 billion dollars for 2007.
-Fifty-two percent of government transfer payments to individuals were medical payments.
+Total transfer payments to individuals in Massachusetts from governments and businesses totaled 41.2 billion dollars for 2006.
+Almost 52 percent of government transfer payments to individuals were medical payments.